 It may never include an “I forgive you” talk.
-Sometimes the purpose of forgiving someone is to restore our closeness in that relationship, and other times it is to allow our detachment to create more distance.
+Sometimes the purpose of forgiving someone is to restore our closeness in that relationship, and other times it is to allow detachment to create more distance.
 How forgiveness is expressed depends on the other person, on the relationship, its purpose, and how it will be acted out.
 But some purposes are common to all occasions of forgiveness.
-Let’s look at some answers to the questions I most commonly hear about forgiveness:
+Let’s look for some motivations to forgive.

 I believe it, as I believe God loves us and knows that forgiveness is good for us.
-It reduces the war and crime in our society, and on a personal level, our resentments, arguments, divorces, ulcers, insomnia and addictions.
-Besides, being kind and polite to our enemies without needing or expecting anything in return is just the best way to keep them at a safe distance.
+It reduces the war and crime in our society, and on a personal level, it reduces our resentments, arguments, divorces, ulcers, insomnia and addictions.
+Besides, being kind and polite to our enemies without needing or expecting anything in return is just the best way to keep our enemies at a safe distance.

 We need to forgive everything they have ever done wrong, to us, to our loved ones or theirs, to themselves or others.
 We also need to forgive every good thing they have failed to do, and every bad thing they will ever do in the future.
 Past, present, and future, we are to love the sinner and hate the sin.

 Now understand that forgiveness is not trust.
 Unlike forgiveness, trust has to be earned.
 We need to forgive for our own sakes, long before the other person has earned our trust that they won’t hurt us again.
-And if our enemy DOES mess up again, we need to trust ourselves to get over it when they do.
+And if our enemy DOES mess up and try to hurt us again, we need to trust ourselves to get over it when they do.
 This is a heck of a lot easier to do when we can kindly and politely forgive and wish them well without expecting anything in return.
 We can trust ourselves to get over another betrayal if we know how and why to forgive, and how to set and enforce healthy boundaries for ourselves (more about those below).

 And forgiveness does not mean condoning the other person's behavior.
 It may or may not be a good idea to tell the other person you still think what they did was wrong, but it is always okay to say, "It is not that I am condoning or excusing what you did, I am just forgiving you."

 ASAP.
-We don’t need to wait until the other person repents, reforms, asks for forgiveness, or even admits that they were wrong.
-We sure don't need to wait until we feel like it, because forgiveness is a matter of faith, not feeling.
-We don’t need to wait until we understand the other person, why they hurt us.
-With forgiveness,We just need to get it done
+Don't wait until the other person repents, reforms, asks for forgiveness, or even admits that they were wrong.
+You sure don't need to wait until you feel like it, because forgiveness is a matter of faith, not feeling.
+Don't wait until you understand the other person, or why they hurt you.
+When it comes to forgiveness, just do it.